Code-Institute-Submissions/family_organiser/readme.md

 ### Shopping page

 - Allow the user to add an item to their purchased items list.

+- Preset shopping lists for users to create custom lists to save their time and help them stay organised and buy the right foods.

+### Messages

+- Delete a coversation and the messages.

+- React to a users message e.g. like, sad, happy

+### Events

+- Allow users attending the event to create messages on the event page.

+### Merch Shop

+I would like to add a merch shop for users to purchase back to school equitment and other family related items.

+- Also allow users to create custom pages to sell their own items.

 ## How to run locally: